memorius/policy-auction/README-datastructures.txt

   - Whenever we recalculate the vote count for a merge-victim policy, we then trigger a recalc for its merged_to policy.
 This takes care of late votes and updating of rankings.
   - Policies marked as "merged" will not show vote counts or rankings on their edit page (and won't participate in ranking recalcs), but just a link to the merge result policy.

 Activities that do things with policies (e.g. show/edit user votes for policies) must check the state for the policyID.
-Checking in misc["active-policies"] should generally be enough.
+Checking in memcache["active-policies"] should generally be enough.
 There's no locking so it's impossible to make setting the policy inactive behave as an instant cutoff; the best we could do is have a timestamp and retrospectively undo stuff.
 Probably not a big deal... and if we design for it, we can do things like cache the list of active policies for a few minutes in each webapp.

 Similar considerations with deleted users.